Prometheus850/My-Gnostic-Relevation/README.md

   of transcendence and cosmic order
 - **Yazidism**, as an ancient spiritual tradition with its own internal integrity and depth
-- **Spiritual Satanism**, when understood as an individual, non-violent, non-sectarian path focused on autonomy, ethics, and self-reflection, i dont support ONA, JoS, MLO, and other they are opponents of true Satanism

-At the same time, I explicitly reject **sectarian or organizational forms of Satanism** that revolve around cruelty, extremism, violence, or the instrumentalization of human beings (e.g. closed groups that function through shock, abuse, or ideological control).

 ## Individual responsibility
 Gnosis is personal.